THE FRAMEWORK

 The Behavior Toolbox

-The canvas comes with a companion reference — a curated collection of behavioral science principles organized by where they’re used in the framework.
+The canvas ships with a companion reference: a plain-language collection of the behavioral science principles I keep reaching for on real projects, sorted by the phase where they’re useful.

 Empathize Prompts